 US Embassy in Ukraine requests departure of nonessential staff, report says

-The US Embassy in Kyiv has requested that the State Department authorise the departure of all nonessential personnel and their families, a report says.
+The US Embassy in Kyiv has requested that the State Department authorise the departure of all nonessential personnel and their families, reports say.

-Citing multiple sources familiar with the matter, CNN says that the departures could start as early as next week.
+Citing multiple sources familiar with the matter, CNN says that the departures could start soon, with an announcement coming in just days.
+Bloomberg published a similar report.

-A State Department spokesperson told the network that there is “nothing to announce at this time,” adding that rigorous contingency planning is conducted as always in the event the security situation deteriorates.
+A State Department spokesperson told CNN that there is “nothing to announce at this time,” adding that rigorous contingency planning is conducted as always in the event the security situation deteriorates.

-CNN reports that a source close to the Ukrainian government that Kyiv has been informed that evacuations of diplomatic families could begin next week.
+A source close to the Ukrainian government says that Kyiv has been informed and that evacuations of diplomatic families could begin next week, the network reports.

 The same source said that President Volodymyr Zelensky told US Secretary of State Antony Blinken that such a step would be an “overreaction”.